shtirlitsDva/Civil-3D-ProfileToolBox/README.md

 ```

 Problem 2:
 There is a section in the code, which tries to get the mid point of a polyline arc, but it was doing it with 10 points choosing 6th point -- which isn't the mid point.
-I changed it to 11 points choosing 5th point -- remember, the index of points is zero-based -- this gives the correct midpoint.
+I changed it to 11 points choosing 6th point -- remember, the index of points is zero-based, so it is number 5 -- this gives the correct midpoint.
 Original:

 ```c#